Welcome to MyBoard

 5. Enjoy the intellectual challenges of problem-solving.

-6. Access to a variety of business resources and networking opportunities through a membership to The Center.
+6. Access to a variety of business resources through a membership to The Center.

 8. Easy, flexible mentoring model.